mzeidenberg/academic-kickstart/content/authors/admin/_index.md

-I am familiar with a wide range of machine learning algorithms, and I have extensive experience with large data sets, statistical analysis including regression analysis and propensity score matching, cluster analysis, database systems, and text processing.I am the author of a book on neural networks.
+I am familiar with a wide range of machine learning algorithms, and I have extensive experience with large data sets, statistical analysis including regression analysis and propensity score matching, cluster analysis, database systems, and text processing.
+I am the author of a book on neural networks.

 I have experience with a wide range of specialized and general purpose